rishikksh20/Identify-Question-Type/README.md

 You need to pass your question with `-q` argument from terminal/command prompt .
 And output is printed at terminal/cmd like this `Question Type : when`

 ## Analysis
-`analysis.ipynb` contains the initial classification analysis script, where I code different classifiers and compare them with each other, then select best model from them for training and testing. \
+`analysis.ipynb` contains the initial classification analysis script, where I code different classifiers and compare them with each other, then select best model for training and testing. \
 For running `analysis.ipynb` you need all requirements mentioned above and `nltk = 3.2.1` with all english language add-on downloads.
 To dowload `nltk` related add-on downloads type
 ```